 In Virginia, Eastern spotted skunks are resident in the foothills of the Blue Ridge Mountains and west of that area.
 The species prefers young forest habitat—hardwood forests with dense understory growth, probably to provide protection from predators.
 They’ve been known to den in tree cavities and in underground burrows.
 Eastern spotted skunks are listed as a Tier 4 Species of Greatest Conservation Need in Virginia’s Wildlife Action Plan.

-A panel represented by the Virginia Department of Wildlife Resources (DWR), and possibly other conservation organizations or experts deemed appropriate by DWR, will judge all submitted art as to its technical and esthetic merit and adherence to the mission of Restore the Wild.
+A panel of the Virginia Department of Wildlife Resources (DWR), and other conservation organizations or artists deemed appropriate by the DWR, will judge all submitted art.

 Rules and Guidelines: